 - Starting from the bottom of the rectangle, roll the dough into a tight log, seal the end seams shut, and make sure it is seam-side down.

-- Using a very sharp knife or bench/dough scraper lightly mark lines about 1 3/16 inches wide before cutting the rolls.
-I use a tape measure for this to ensure I get 20 rolls.
-If making 12 larger pizza scrolls each roll will be around 2 inches.
+- Using a very sharp knife or bench/dough scraper lightly mark lines about 2 inches wide before cutting the rolls.
+I use a tape measure for this to ensure I get 12 rolls.

-- Cover each pan with oiled plastic wrap and allow the pizza scrolls to puff up for about 2-4 hours.
+- Cover the pan with oiled plastic wrap and allow the pizza scrolls to puff up for about 2-4 hours.

 Bake the sourdough pizza scrolls